 Basic RiderCourse 2 - License Waiver

 For riders who already have basic skills.
-It is similar to the BRC except the speeds are higher and riders should be riding their own motorcycle.
-It is an excellent refresher course for practicing and renewing basic riding skills.
-There is an informal classroom component that discusses safety concepts based on past riding experiences and current knowledge.
-For a BRC2 minus the license waiver component (no classroom activities and no knowledge or skill test), there is a skills practice offering.
+Similar to the BRC except speeds are higher and you should be on your own motorcycle.
+An excellent refresher course for practicing and renewing riding skills.
+Includes an informal classroom component for discussing safety concepts based on past riding experiences and current knowledge.
+If you do not need the license waiver component (no classroom activities and no knowledge or skill test), there is a "Skills Practice" offering.

 Basic RiderCourse - Returning Rider

 This program combines elements of the BRC and BRC2, and includes knowledge and skill tests.
 It is designed for riders who already possess basic skill but have not ridden for several years.
 Even if you were a good rider back in the day, traffic patterns have changed and motorcycles have evolved.
 For example, technology has bestowed better handling, less weight, and more power within each engine displacement category.

 The best place to start once you've made the decision to ride a 3-wheel motorcycle, whether the two wheels are in the back or the front.
 Successful completion of this course, consisting of five hours of classroom activities and ten hours of on-cycle riding exercises, plus knowledge and skill tests, may waive the license test in your state.
 The course may also earn you an insurance discount.
 You may bring your own 3-wheel motorcycle, or one may be provided.

 Basic RiderCourse - Scooter